DarrianBelcher/DarrianBelcher/README.md

 - Hello, my name is Darrian Belcher!
-- I'm an Information Technology student in college looking to expand my programming skills
+- I'm an Information Technology student in college looking to expand my technology programming skills
-- I'll store my work here, so feel free to check out some of my projects
+- I'll store my source code here, so feel free to check out some of my projects

 <!---